lucasruy/the-ux-library/.github/ISSUE_TEMPLATE/feature_request.md

----
-name: Feature request
-about: Suggest an idea for this project
----

-**Is your feature request related to a problem?
-Please describe.**
+#### Please describe motivation and why you requested this feature.

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of your feature.

-**Describe the solution you'd like**
+- Ex.
+This feature help me when [...]

+#### Changes proposed.

-A clear and concise description of what you want to happen.
+A clear and concise description of changes you proposed.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Are you able to assist bring the feature to reality?** no | yes, I can...

-**Additional context**
+#### Code snippets

+If applicable, add code samples to help explain feature.

+#### Additional context

-Add any other context or screenshots about the feature request here.
+Add any other context, examples or screenshots about the feature request here.